NatCon Day 3: Wrapped - Honi Soit

 Urgency Motions

 After an initially chaotic return from break, the second session of the day began and the conference moved on to passing urgency motions.
-A motion to “recognise all Vice Chancellors as public enemies to higher education” was met with fierce debate, with Grassroots and Socialist Alternative speaking to the importance of attributing blame to those responsible in uni management.
+A motion to “recognise all Vice-Chancellors as public enemies to higher education” was met with fierce debate, with Grassroots and Socialist Alternative speaking to the importance of attributing blame to those responsible in uni management.

-After seconding a failed amendment to remove the ‘public enemies’ wording, Unity speaker Emily Sagoli (Deakin) spoke against the motion.
-Fighting through heckling, Sagoli cited her successes at Deakin and made an impassioned argument that despite wanting to fight the “hierarchical structure that fucks up students,” calling VCs public enemies undermines the ability of students to negotiate with higher-ups.
+After seconding a failed amendment to remove the ‘public enemies’ wording, Unity speaker Emily Sagolj (Deakin) spoke against the motion.
+Fighting through heckling, Sagolj cited her successes at Deakin and made an impassioned argument that despite wanting to fight the “hierarchical structure that fucks up students,” calling VCs public enemies undermines the ability of students to negotiate with higher-ups.

 The motion carried despite Unity voting against it.